 Suppose you have worked hard on an urgent project all day and the deadline is tomorrow morning.
-You decide to back up the results of the day's work in Acronis Secure Zone and make a reserve copy of the project on a USB stick to finish the project at home.
+You decide to back up the results of the day's work on a network share and make a reserve copy of the project on a USB stick to finish the project at home.
 To make a reserve copy: